accionslabsOrg2/example-javascript/README.md

 An example node project to demonstrate [srcclr](https://www.srcclr.com) scans.

-## Try me! this is the test pull 2
+## Try me! this is the test pull test

 ```
 brew tap srcclr/srcclr